 Co-Written by Atul and Sandeep Pandey

-Atul is a 4th year LLB student at National Law University, Delhi and Sandeep Pandey is a visiting faculty there for this semester.
+Atul is a final year LLB student at National Law University, Delhi and Sandeep Pandey is associated with Socialist Party (India).